 The 10-year Keno licence commenced on 15 April 2012.
-Over the term of this licence, Tabcorp Investments will be authorised to conduct and distribute Keno games in eligible hotels, clubs and wagering outlets throughout Victoria, and have the right to offer approved simulated racing games.
+Over the term of this licence, Tabcorp Investments is authorised to conduct and distribute Keno games in eligible hotels, clubs and wagering outlets throughout Victoria, and have the right to offer approved simulated racing games.

 Keno is a rapid-draw game in which a set of numbers is drawn through a random number generator from a pool of numbers.
 The numbers are then posted electronically in venues.

 The Keno licence and agreement (PDF, 1.44 MB) between the state and Tabcorp Investments is available for download.